 Douglas S. Goodman, Ph.D. is an Assistant Professor of Physics within the Department of Chemistry and Physical Sciences at Quinnipiac University.
-His field of research is ultracold Atomic, Molecular, and Optical Physics.
+His fields of research are ultracold Atomic, Molecular, and Optical Physics and Physics Education Research.
 Prof. Goodman enjoys collaborating with faculty, staff, and students in the laboratory and classroom, where he utilizes modern pedagogical methods to help create an engaging and inclusive learning environment.

 Ph.D.
 2015 University of Connecticut (Physics); M.S.
 2010 University of Connecticut (Physics); B.S.
 2006 Trinity College (Physics)

 PHY 101 (UC) Elements of Physics; PHY 101L (UC) Elements of Physics Lab; PHY 122 (UC) University Physics II; PHY 110 (UC) General Physics I; PHY 111 (UC) General Physics II

 Prof. Goodman’s research interests are in the field of experimental ultracold Atomic, Molecular, and Optical (AMO) Physics.
 His research includes the study of laser cooling and trapping of atoms and ions, sympathetic cooling, atom-ion collisions, and quantum ion-neutral chemistry.
 In a collaboration with his colleagues at the University of Connecticut, he studies Na + Ca+ elastic scattering, molecular association, and charge-exchange reaction rates at near-zero Kelvin temperatures.
 Additionally, he studies microparticle electrodynamic ion trapping, which utilizes high-voltage electrodynamic fields to confine and levitate charged micron-size particulate matter.

 Instructor of Physics & Physics Lab Coordinator